 Group Rates Available - email: email@example.com

 The United States Dressage Finals is the national championship competition for the United States Dressage Federation.
 The US Dressage Finals will be split into Open and Amateur divisions.
 Each division will hold classes from Training Level to Grand Prix Freestyle.
 A non-championship competition will also take place, USDF Dressage in the Bluegrass which will be a qualifying competition for The 2015 Great American/USDF Regional Championships and USDF/Dover Adult Amateur Medal Program.
 The USDF Dressage in the Bluegrass will have USEF and FEI classes with Training Level to Grand Prix Level exhibited.
+General admission is free, and VIP seating may be purchased on-site.
 For more information on the United States Dressage Finals please call the United States Dressage Federation at 859-971-2277, or go to www.usdf.org.

 The National Horse Show is a 5-day hunter/jumper event.
 The event will feature a full array of hunter divisions, Junior & Amateur Owner Jumpers, the top Open Jumpers from the USA and around the world, and the Maclay National Championship.
 The National Horse Show in is consistently ranked as one of the top shows in the United States by the North American Riders Group (NARG) and last year was voted Horse Show of the Year by the National Show Hunter Hall of Fame.
 For more information on the National Horse Show please visit https://www.nhs.org or call (561) 753-3389.